 Municipal Services Center, 3600 Tremont Road

-The planning team will be ready to report out on its findings to date, test some concepts and share an update on next steps.
-We hope you can join us for this next phase of community engagement.
+The planning team reported out on its findings to date, tested some concepts and shared an update on next steps.

 Community Meeting 1